A former teacher of digital media studies with a passion for video and audio, Paul lives and works as a freelance writer in Florida, USA.

-Increasingly, the needs of a modern home and many workspaces are for greater and more versatile internet coverage than just having a single PC, or group of PCs wired up to a router with ethernet cables.
+Increasingly, the needs of modern homes and workspaces are for greater and more versatile internet coverage than just having a single PC, or group of PCs wired up to a router with ethernet cables.

-Wireless networks enable multiple devices to share the internet connection remotely, as well as share files and other resources.
+Wireless networks enable multiple devices to use the same internet connection remotely, as well as share files and other resources.

-They also allow mobile devices, such as laptops, tablets and ipods to move around within the network area freely and still maintain a connection to the internet and the network.
+They also allow mobile devices, such as laptops, tablets, and mobile phones to move around within the network area freely and still maintain a connection to the internet and the network.

-There are also disadvantages to wireless networks, however, especially when you compare them with wired networks, which generally maintain a faster internet speed and are more secure.
+However, there are also a number of disadvantages associated with wireless networks, especially when compared with wired networks, which generally maintain a faster internet speed and are more secure.

 It doesn't matter if it's a wireless or wired network.
-I think network management can be introduced that is equally sensible.— Vint Cerf
+I think network management can be introduced that is equally sensible.

 Benefits of a Wireless Network

 To be happy in this world, first you need a cell phone and then you need an airplane.
-Then you're truly wireless.— Ted Turner
+Then you're truly wireless.

 - Users are also able to share files and other resources with other devices that are connected to the network without having to be cabled to a port.